emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 # GCM-SST with a Keystream Interface.

 GCM-SST adheres to an AEAD interface {{RFC5116}} and the encryption function takes four byte string parameters.
 A secret key K, a nonce N, a plaintext P, and the associated data A. The keystream generator is instanziated with K and N. The keystream MUST NOT depend on P and A. The minimum and maximum length of all parameters depends on the keystream generator.
 The keystream generator produces a keystream Z of 128-bit strings where z[1] is the first string.
-The three first strings z[1], z[2], and z[3] are used as the the three subkeys H, Q, and M. The n next keystream string are used to encrypt the plaintext.
+The first three strings z[1], z[2], and z[3] are used as the the three subkeys H, Q, and M. The n next keystream string are used to encrypt the plaintext.

 ## Encryption steps:

 Input: Four variable length octet strings, key K, nonce N, plaintext P, and associated data A.
-Output: One variable length octet strings ciphertext ct and one fixed length octet string T.
+Output: One variable length octet string the ciphertext ct, and one fixed length octet string the tag T of length tag_length.

 1. Let H = Z[1], Q = Z[2], M = Z[3]
-2. Let ct = P XOR trim( Z[4, n + 3], len(P) )
+2. Let ct = P XOR trim(Z[4, n + 3], len(P))
 3. Let S = zeropad(A) \|\| zeropad(ct) \|\| uint64(len(A)) \|\| uint64(len(ct))
 4. X = POLYVAL(H, S[1], S[2], ..., S[m + n - 1])
 5. Tf = POLYVAL(Q, X XOR S[m + n]) XOR M
-5. T = trim(Tt, tag_length)
+5. T = trim(Tf, tag_length)
 6. return ct, T

+where
+trim(x, y) truncates a octet string x to y octets len(x) returns the length of the octet string x zeropad(x) right pads a octet string x to a multiple of 16 bytes n is the number of 128-bit blocks in zeropad(P) m is the number of 128-bit blocks in zeropad(A)
+\|\| is concatenation
+uint64(x) encodes an integer x as a little endian uint64 POLYVAL is defined in RFC 8452
+XOR is bitwise exclusive or

 ## Decryption steps:

-Input: Four variable length octet strings, key K, nonce N, ciphertext ct, and associated data A and one fixed length octet string T.
+Input: Four variable length octet strings, key K, nonce N, ciphertext ct, and associated data A. and one fixed length octet string T.
-Output: The variable length octet string plaintext P or FAIL
+Output: The variable length octet string plaintext P or "verification failed" error.

 1. Let H = Z[1], Q = Z[2], M = Z[3]
 2. Let S = zeropad(A) \|\| zeropad(ct) \|\| uint64(len(A)) \|\| uint64(len(ct))